Boris Johnson refuses to commit to resigning if found to have broken the law

 The Prime Minister handed a legal questionnaire to police on Friday regarding claims that lockdown-busting parties were held in Downing Street.
 The content of his questionnaire response has not been made public.

+Liberal Democrat leader Ed Davey said: “If Johnson is found to have broken the law, he must fess up and resign.”

+He added: “If he won’t resign, Conservative MPs must do the right thing and sack him.
+For a sitting Prime Minister to be found guilty of breaking the law would be unprecedented and put to bed once and for all the Conservative Party’s claim to be the party of law and order.”

-Metropolitan Police are investigating 12 events allegedly attended by Government figures during lockdowns, including as many as six that the Prime Minister is reported to have attended.
+The Metropolitan Police is investigating 12 events allegedly attended by Government figures during lockdowns, including as many as six that the Prime Minister is reported to have attended.

 Officers involved with Operation Hillman, which is examining whether Covid restrictions were broken in Downing Street and across Whitehall, sent formal questionnaires to approximately 50 people as they look into the details of alleged Covid rule-breaking.